-Yes—marriage counseling is worth it.
+Yes—marriage counseling (or couples therapy) is worth it.
 It’s an opportunity to come together with your partner, away from the hustle and bustle of life, and solely focus on each other.
 Many couples find their relationship feels a bit fresher, more intimate and connected, and stronger after marriage counseling.
 Some even say, “it’s the best it’s ever been!”

 If you’re asking the “Is it worth it?” question, you might also have a few “marriage counseling success rate” or “does marriage counseling work statistics” searches in your web browser history.
 And we don’t blame you—it can be helpful to hear what others have experienced.
 However, we have found at Well Marriage Center that every relationship is incredibly different and intricate, and these statistics should not be taken to heart for your own marriage.